Chase Ultimate Rewards (UR) Points: Everything You Need to Know

 Card 2: Chase Freedom Unlimited.
 Your everyday card.
 Earns 1.5% back on everything and 3% on dining and drugstores.
 With a Sapphire card, those cashback earnings become transferable UR points -- effectively 1.5x UR on all non-category spending.

 Card 3: Chase Freedom Flex.
 Your quarterly bonus card.
 Earns 5x UR in rotating categories (up to $1,500 per quarter) plus 3x on dining and drugstores.
-In Q1 2026, the Flex earns 5x on groceries, which is 7.5% back through the Reserve portal.
+Rotating categories change quarterly -- check Chase for the current quarter.
+At 5x through the Reserve portal, that is effectively 7.5% back in the bonus category.

 How Points Flow